kiuwan/java-api-client/README.md

   - Modify applications' information.
   - Modify users' information.
   - Modify user groups' information.
+  - Save portfolio definitions into your account. (*)

-Source code includes examples that shows you how to execute each supported action.
+Source code includes examples that shows you how to execute each supported action. (new features are marked with *)

   - <a href="src/main/java/com/kiuwan/client/examples/ListActionPlans.java">com.kiuwan.client.examples.ListActionPlans.java</a>
   - <a href="src/main/java/com/kiuwan/client/examples/ListAnalyses.java">com.kiuwan.client.examples.ListAnalyses.java</a>